DU 501: The Raw Denim Community

 Pick a low-barrier first gathering.
 A bar with good light, a coffee shop, a park.
 Somewhere people can show up without any commitment beyond showing up.
 Don't overthink the venue.
 The people are the point.

 Give it a little structure.
-An elevated denim hang isn't just standing around.
-Do a fade review — everyone shares what their denim has done since the last hang, what caused what, what they're noticing.
-Invite someone with knowledge to share: a maker, a retailer, someone who's been deep in this world for a long time.
-Pick a theme for conversation: natural dyes, Japanese mills, selvedge construction, the ethics of the supply chain.
+A fade review — everyone shares what their denim has done since the last hang.
+Invite someone with knowledge to share.
+Pick a theme for conversation.
 Good drinks help.
 The conversation will find its own level from there.

 Start a newsletter.
 Substack or Mailchimp, monthly, nothing elaborate.
-A way to keep the community connected between hangs — share fade photos, link to interesting articles, announce the next gathering.
 Email is slower and quieter than Instagram.
 That's what makes it good for community.

 That's it.
 Four people, one post, one idea.
 The rest grows from there.